wp-plugins/ad-inserter/readme.txt

 === Ad Inserter ===
 Contributors: spacetime
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LHGZEMRTR7WB4
-Tags: adsense, amazon, ad, ads, html, code, widget, sidebar, rotating, banners Requires at least: 3.0
+Tags: adsense, amazon, ad, ads, html, javascript, php, code, widget, sidebar, rotating, banner, contextual Requires at least: 3.0
 Tested up to: 3.7.1
-Stable tag: 1.2.1
+Stable tag: 1.3.1
 License: GPLv3

-Integrate any HTML code into Wordpress.
-Just paste the code and select the location and display mode.
+Integrate any HTML/Javascript/PHP code into Wordpress.
 Perfect for AdSense or contextual Amazon ads.

 == Description ==

-An elegant solution to put any ad into Wordpress. **Perfect for AdSense or contextual Amazon ads.** Simply enter any HTML code and select where and how you want to display it (including widgets).
+An elegant solution to put any ad into Wordpress. **Perfect for AdSense or contextual Amazon ads.** Simply enter any HTML/Javascript/PHP code and select where and how you want to display it (including widgets).
 You can also use {category}, {short_category}, {title}, {short_title}, {tag}, {smart_tag} or {search_query} tags to get actual post data.
 To rotate different ad versions separate them with |rotate|.
 Manual insertion is also possible with {adinserter AD_NAME} or {adinserter AD_NUMBER} tag.

 Display Options: